 - This drug may cause severe side effects at doses that are close to the normal dose.
 Rarely, this may include death.
 Do not give your child more of this drug than you are told.
 Your child will have blood tests to check the level of this drug in the blood.
-There are many other signs of too much lithium in the blood.
+There are many signs of too much lithium in the blood.
 Closely read the part in this leaflet which lists when to cal your child’s doctor.

 - It is used to treat bipolar problems.